 The Friends sponsor at least one event per year, typically in the fall semester, and other social and networking events with current MLIS students and alums.

-This fall, we welcomed Professor Sarah Park Dahlen from the St. Kate's MLIS Program who spoke about diversity in youth literature.
+In fall 2017, we welcomed Professor Sarah Park Dahlen from the St. Kate's MLIS Program who spoke about diversity in youth literature.
 For more about the event, read below.

 The event for next year hasn't yet be scheduled, but check back for more updates.